Coping with Dementia

-If the symptoms of dementia are beginning to affect your loved one’s ability to live independently, it may be time to develop a care and support plan for them.
+If the symptoms of Dementia are beginning to affect your loved one’s ability to live independently, it may be time to develop a care and support plan for them.

 However, despite the very best intentions, it can often be difficult to understand the symptoms and behaviours that are linked with different types of dementia.
-This can leave the care-giver feeling helpless, isolated and overwhelmed by their new role.
+This can leave the carer feeling helpless, isolated and overwhelmed by their new role.

 How To Care for Someone With Dementia

-There is no ‘right’ or ‘wrong’ way to care for someone with dementia – every person has their own unique needs.
-However, certain behaviours that are commonly displayed by those living with dementia can be handled using tried and tested techniques.
+There is no ‘right’ or ‘wrong’ way to care for someone with Dementia – every person has their own unique needs.
+However, certain behaviours that are commonly displayed by those living with Dementia can be handled using tried and tested techniques.
 The main thing to remember in all circumstances is that direct confrontation is best avoided, as this can distress the patient and lead to more extreme behaviour.

-Frequently Asked Questions
+Frequently Asked Questions About Dementia

 Inside the home

 You could also try displaying photos of family members and pictures that show happy images from your loved one’s previous life.
 These are likely to evoke positive feelings in the patient and help them recognise those closest to them.

-Dementia can severely disrupt an individual’s sleep cycle.
+Encouraging positive, healthy sleep patterns in the elderly with Dementia is important, as Dementia can severely disrupt an individual’s sleep cycle.
 The easiest way to ensure a good night’s sleep is to make sure the patient is active and stimulated throughout the day – this will ensure they feel tired and ready for bed in the evening.